bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

 ### Copy Data/Infra/Dtos folders

 Copy/paste the Data/Infra and Dtos folder of the BookstoreWebApi sample project into the root of your project.
-The Data Transfer Objects (DTOs) are POCO classes that to send/receive data to/from the API.
+The Data Transfer Objects (DTOs) are POCO classes that send/receive data to/from the API.

 ### Add a BooksController class to the Controllers folder